AlexGibsonPlymouth/GP_LSOA_Attribution/README.md

-# GP_LSOA_Attribution
+## Population-weighted attribution of GP data to LSOAs

- This is for attributing GP-level **QOF data** to LSOAs, but in theory it should work with any GP-level count+denominator data on the PHE website.
+ This was developed to attribute GP-level **QOF data** to LSOAs, but in theory it should work with any GP-level count+denominator data on the PHE website.

+ As usual, the R script is run in the Terminal (Windows) and takes a user-supplied 'driver file' which provides instructions as to which PHE datasets for which years are to be processed, along with a couple of additional parameters.

  Instructions and further information to be provided!